 History of Change Management

 The answer was that the old way of doing things stopped working.
-The American dominance as the world’s premiere industrialist was failing.
-It was no longer enough to mass produce a product.
+American dominance as the world’s premier industrialist was failing.
+It was no longer enough to mass-produce a product.
 People started to want quality.
 One of the great ironies of World War II was that the very countries that we defeated on the battlefields of war, Japan and Germany, were now defeating us on the battlefield of industry.
 We had bombed their industrial capacity into oblivion.
 So, the irony was that they built new factories.
 Factories that were newer and more advanced than ours.

 "Sex & Drugs & Rock & Roll" is a 1977 single by Ian Dury, who popularized the phrase.